tedneward/Azgaarnoth/Organizations/MercCompanies/Code.md

 # Mercenary's Code

-When discussed, most mercenaries agree that the Code consists of the following:
+While the Code has yet to be fully formalized into law, the Mercenary Bond Council has made it clear that at a minimum, the Code consists of the following:

 * "Surrender is always an option."
 Once offered, it must be accepted, and it must be honored.
 A surrendering company must immediately move to vacate the battlefield.
 Victors may offer the surrendered company field support (healing, food/water, etc), but the offer is not required, nor is acceptance.
 * "Death is not the only victory."
 Most mercenary companies will battle by maneuver, seeking to put opposing forces into an untenable position rather than win by sheer attrition or casualties.